bengrunfeld/weather-app/README.md

 ## Secrets

 Because this is a non-production app, managing secrets becomes a little tricky, since we don't want to go to all the trouble of using a Docker or Vercel secrets service.
 So we will store them as environment variables, with the understanding that if this became a production app, we'd store them much more securely.

+## Navigation

+We want really fast page loads.
+Because we only have one other page, pre-fetching its data will not overburden the system, so we'll use Next.JS' `link` component to acheive that.